ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/column.md

 ## MATERIALIZE COLUMN {#materialize-column}

 Materializes the column in the parts where the column is missing.
 This is useful in case of creating a new column with complicated `DEFAULT` or `MATERIALIZED` expression.
 Calculation of the column directly on `SELECT` query can cause bigger request execution time, so it is reasonable to use `MATERIALIZE COLUMN` for such columns.
-To perform same manipulation for existing column, use `FINAL` modifier as shown below.
+To perform same manipulation for existing column, use `FINAL` modifier.

 Syntax: